nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Redo last undone change: `redo`

-You can use the `redo` command to redo the last change to the list of contacts stored in NetworkBook and/or the list of contacts displayed by NetworkBook.
+You can use the `redo` command to redo the last change to the list of contacts stored in NetworkBook and/or the list of contacts displayed by NetworkBook, so that you can quickly revert mistaken/temporary `undo` commands.
 This command only works if you have previously used `undo` commands in NetworkBook that can be reversed.

 Format: `redo`